Plumsail/helpdesk-docs/source/User Guide/Reports.rst

 Reports
 #######

-In this section you are able to create diagrams based on all tickets, requesters and agents.
+In this section, you are able to create diagrams based on all tickets, requesters, and agents.
 Here you can analyze efficiency and intensity of HelpDesk usage, personal productivity of each agent, find most active requesters and do other kinds of information analysis with your HelpDesk data.